rstanchevv/softuni-angular-app/README.md

-React Softuni App is an application that has been developed for the exam at the end of the React course.
+Angular Softuni App is an application that has been developed for the final exam at the end of the Angular course.

 # TechKings